homan-uppu/writing/2-Essays/Fear equality.md

 Lastly, we should notice that the more complex the game becomes, outcomes (i.e. ELO ratings) only become more equal the further you go towards worse players.
 In other words, when two professionals are equally good it means that they're not close to the best player.

 Therefore, as the complexity of the game increases so does the asymmetry of the values of moves, as well as the asymmetry in outcomes.
-And the change in asymmetry that we observe when we move from a lower complexity game to a higher one isn't a linear change.
+And lastly, asymmetry is not linear (i.e. the gap between 1 & 2 is greater than gap between 2 & 3, and so on).

 ...

 The games we play today to get the things we want are much, much higher in complexity than the games we discussed above, leading to far greater asymmetry.

 Yet, complexity alone doesn't help us understand why asymmetry is growing.
-If the games we play have always been more complex than the board games we discussed, then why haven't we always seen a great deal of asymmetry?
+If the games we play have always been more complex than the board games we discussed, then why haven't we always seen a great deal of asymmetry in the world, and importantly, why is it increasing?

 The complexity of the games we play is a function of leverage.
 By leverage I mean: the time it takes to turn an idea into reality.
 The greater the leverage available to you, the less time it takes you to turn your ideas into reality.